 PhD Candidate (Toronto), M.A.
 (Waterloo), B.A.
 (Toronto)

 I am pursuing doctoral degree at the University of Toronto.
-My research focuses on the comparative political economy of local finance with an area interest in China.
+My research focuses on the comparative political economy of local social policy with an area interest in China.
 My research is funded by the Vanier Canada Graduate Scholarship.

 My coauthored (with Andrew F. Cooper, Bessma Momani and Shannon Majowicz) journal articles appeared in Global Policy, Cambridge Review of International Affairs, India Quarterly, Global Health Governance, Digest of Middle East Studies, Contexto Internacional (in Portuguese), and International Organization Research Journal (in English and Russian).